-The Affordable Care Act (ACA) provided tax credits to lower-income individuals for use in purchasing health insurance.
+The Affordable Care Act (ACA) provides tax credits to lower-income individuals for use in purchasing health insurance.
 The ACA directed each state to establish an exchange from which such insurance would be purchased.
-The ACA provided that if a state did not establish an exchange, the Secretary of Health and Human Services (HHS) would establish and operate an exchange in the state.
+If a state did not establish an exchange, the Secretary of Health and Human Services (HHS) would establish and operate an exchange in the state.
 The ACA stated that individuals would be entitled to the tax credits for insurance plans “enrolled in through an Exchange established by the State.”
 The ACA directed the Internal Revenue Service (IRS) to promulgate rules and regulations to implement the tax-credit program.
 The IRS promulgated a regulation stating that individuals enrolled in exchange insurance plans established either by a state or HHS were entitled to the tax credits.
-King (plaintiff) brought suit, challenging the IRS’s regulation on the ground that it was contrary to the terms of the ACA, which provided that only individuals enrolled through a state-created exchange would be entitled to tax credits.
+David King and other Virginia residents (plaintiffs) brought suit, challenging the IRS’s regulation on the ground that it was contrary to the terms of the ACA, which provided that only individuals enrolled through a state-created exchange would be entitled to tax credits.
 Granting Chevron deference to the IRS’s interpretation of the ACA, the court of appeals upheld the IRS regulation providing tax credits for insurance obtained through an HHS exchange.
 The United States Supreme Court granted certiorari.

 Rule of Law